Can Juvenile Records Be Expunged?

 1. Legal files- Legal files are records that are accumulated by the court regarding your court case.
 These files include charges, convictions, minutes, motions, and all pleadings.
 These files are usually open to the public unless otherwise noted by the court.

 2. Social files- Social files are files that highlight rehabilitation plans.
-They are held by the probation department.
+The probation department holds them.
 They are kept confidential unless otherwise noted by the court.

 Both files are important in your court case.
 They remain in the system unless you ask to have them expunged.